hbustamante8/Election_Analysis/README.md

 ### Example 2
 Another way this script could be used would be for other elections that the Colorado election commission oversees.
 Similarly, a condensed CSV file with all the election data would be provided for the script to run properly.
 The script could even be used for a bigger election such as the election of the governor.
 Instead of county breakdown, a city breakdown could provide in the csv file.
 Therefore, would just require changing the name of variable names from county to city and renaming the dictionary and list for county.
 One top of that, the ballot ID and the candidate they voted for would need to be provided in the data file.
 This would lead to results of what cities certain candidates won, the voter turnout for each city, percentage of total votes for each candidate, and the winner of the governor election.
 A city election with more at stake and a greater number of voters would be an optimal scenario for the script to be used.

+### Recommendation
 The examples mentioned above are just a few ways this python script could be altered so that time and money could be saved due to less resources required to create a whole new script or process.
-The possibilities are endless.
-I strongly recommended leveraging the script to fulfill future elections the Colorado Election Commission will hold.
+Keeping in mind that modifications and the proper data is required, the possibilities are endless.
+I strongly recommended leveraging the script to analyze future elections that the Colorado Election Commission conducts.